 Women who consume large amounts of caffeinated beverages should taper their caffeine intake gradually to avoid withdrawal symptoms such as headaches, irritability, restlessness and nausea.

 Swiss Water Decaf coffee can of course help with weaning yourself off caffeine as well as switching to decaf during pregnancy and beyond.
 We’re currently in the throes of a caffeine epidemic, so it would be wise to reboot your caffeine intake after pregnancy and decaf coffee can be a health substitute for the real thing.

 2) How much coffee can I drink when I’m pregnant?
 Is Decaf OK for pregnant women?

-For many people, decaf coffee is still associated with being pregnant.
-At Decadent Decaf, though of course we welcome soon-to-be mums with open arms, we are also all about widening the appeal of decaf coffee for the pure reason of taste and quality.
+For many people, decaf coffee is still heavily associated with being pregnant.
+At Decadent Decaf, though of course we welcome soon to be mums with open arms, we are also about widening the appeal of decaf coffee for the pure reason of taste and quality.

 According to the NHS, if you’re pregnant, you should really limit the amount of caffeine you consume to 200 milligrams (mg) a day, which is the equivalent of one cup of filter coffee or 2 cups of instant coffee.

 This is where decaf can really come into its own.
 A lot of mums just decide to go completely decaf and often feel the benefits of living caffeine free and don’t go back.

 In some ways, it’s well worth considering going completely decaffeinated during the pregnancy because caffeine is found naturally in lots of foods, such as tea and chocolate.
 It’s also added to some soft drinks, energy drinks, and cold and flu remedies.